ohnotnow/claude-listens/TECHNICAL_OVERVIEW.md

 ### The probes

-`probe/` is the discovery record, kept runnable: `ancestry-probe.ts` (what env and ancestry does Claude Code give an MCP server? does the TS SDK deliver channel events?), `channel-probe.py` (can the Python SDK do the same?), and `ears-latency.py` (is warm parakeet-mlx fast enough?).
-When a new Claude Code release breaks something, re-run these before debugging the real servers.
+`probe/` is the discovery record — throwaway scripts kept as archaeology, not maintained code: `ancestry-probe.ts` (what env and ancestry does Claude Code give an MCP server? does the TS SDK deliver channel events?), `channel-probe.py` (can the Python SDK do the same?), and `ears-latency.py` (is warm parakeet-mlx fast enough?).
+If a Claude Code release breaks the loop, they're the smallest reproductions of the wire contract to start from — but expect to dust them off, not just run them.

 ## The loop (data flow)